bestdiya/JUPITER_ML_INTERNSHIP_ASSIGNMENT/README.md

     *   Confusion Matrices
     *   AUC-ROC curves and scores (using the One-vs-Rest approach for multi-class evaluation)

+### Model Explainability

+*   To gain insights into the factors influencing the model's predictions, **Feature Importance** was analyzed, particularly for the tree-based models like XGBoost and Random Forest.
+This method identifies the features that the model utilized most effectively in making predictions.

 ## Key Findings & Insights